 Prior to starting Partnership for a Healthy Lincoln, Dr.Rauner spent 15 years working as a family physician taking care of rural and underserved populations.
 He began working on community health issues after seeing the toll on health that obesity was taking on his patients.

-As director of Partnership for a Healthy Lincoln (PHL), he leads PHL's community level efforts to improve health by decreasing obesity rates and improving fitness levels, especially in school children.
+As president of Partnership for a Healthy Lincoln (PHL), he leads PHL's community level efforts to improve health by decreasing obesity rates and improving fitness levels, especially in school children.
 PHL has been recognized nationally by the Robert Wood Johnson Foundation (the world’s largest philanthropy dedicated to public health) for its work in collaboration with community partners.

 Dr. Rauner is a past winner of the Service Award from NAHPERD, Nebraska's state association of health and physical education teachers for innovative and passionate work in reducing childhood obesity and improving fitness in school students.
 His work on the relationship of academics to fitness has been published nationally in the Journal of Pediatrics.